kestal/univers/Magic/The Frame of Magic.md

 # Frame of magic

 Magic in Kestal is the way of shaping to world.
-It follows first the law of conservation of mass: "nothing is lost, nothing is created, everything is transformed".
-So magic basically can't create or erase matter.

 Instead, it uses simplified versions of the physical properties of the world to shape it.
 However, the praeter brings also a abstract concept that allows telepathy, which does not rely on any physical property.